Niko-NN/Niko-NN/README.md

  - NNSTU n.a.
 R.E.
 Alekseev: Economics and Management at the Enterprise
  - Completed the “Data Science Course” at SkillFactory (Professional standard “Big Data Specialist” 06.042)
 * 📈 Research interests: using Machine Learning methods in Management and Finance
-* 🔎 At leisure: I study the creation of Voice Assistants, Chat Bots, Trading Bots and Recommender Systems
+* 🔎 At leisure: I study the creation of AI Assistants, Chat Bots, Trading Bots and Recommender Systems

 ### 💡 Core competencies 💡
 - Tools: Python, SQL